mathertel/OneButton/README.md

 - modified `SimpleOneButton` example to test more functions incl. new `trippleClickFunc()` and `getNumberClicks()` functions.

 23.06.2020:
-- sync up with original library release v1.5 by adding new function `attachPressStart()`
+- sync up with the original library, release v1.5, by adding the new function `attachPressStart()`.
-- extensed `SimpleOneButton` example that includes new function now and allows to test almost all library functions
+- extensed `SimpleOneButton` example that includes new function and allows to test almost all library functions.

 **If you like new functions and use the modified library, please, consider making a small donation using [PayPal](https://paypal.me/shaggyDog18/3USD)**